cbortoluzzi/SIB-summer_school/docs/index.md

 Essential Biodiversity Variables are standardized biological measurements used to describe biodiversity change across time, space, and levels of biological organization.
 They are intended to help connect biodiversity observations with indicators that can support monitoring, reporting, and policy discussions.

 In this project, we focus on genomic information that can inform genetic components of biodiversity.
-Participants will use whole-genome sequencing (WGS) data to estimate and interpret population genomics metrics related to genetic diversity, population differentiation, inbreeding, and effective population size.
+Participants will use whole-genome sequencing (WGS) data to estimate and interpret population genomic metrics related to genetic diversity, population differentiation, inbreeding, and effective population size.

 The technical aim is to understand the logic of a population genomics workflow.
 The interpretive aim is to examine how genomic evidence can be converted into a message that remains scientifically sound while being understandable to a non-specialist audience.